-While we (Americans, at least) remember Amelia Earhart, Jerrie Mock isn’t nearly so famous.
-However, she is the first woman to fly solo around the world!
-Not only that, she left from Columbus, Ohio in a Cessna called “Spirit of Columbus”!
+While we (Americans, at least) remember Amelia Earhart, Jerrie Mock isn’t nearly so famous, even though she is the first woman to fly solo around the world and finish her journey!
+Not only that, she left from Columbus, Ohio in a Cessna called “Spirit of Columbus.”
 She began the journey on March 19, 1964.
 The birthplace of aviation delivers again.

 Another woman was attempting to do the same thing at the same time.
 Her name was Joan Merriam Smith and she left from San Francisco two days earlier.
 Smith was following Earhart’s path.
 The media developed it into a competition (as the media does).
 Of course, upon learning about Smith’s quest, Mock did move up her departure date by 2 weeks, so maybe there was a little something to it.

 Ultimately, Mock was the “winner.”
 She returned to Ohio’s capitol city on April 17, 1964.
-Surprisingly, Mock isn’t a huge celebrity in Columbus, though there is a statue of her at the airport.
+Surprisingly, Mock isn’t much of a celebrity in Columbus, though there is a statue of her at the Columbus airport.
 Her birthplace, Newark, Ohio, also celebrates her accomplishments with a bronze statue outside The Works museum.
 (Source, source, and source).
 Mock died on September 30, 2014.